kerbachi/calculator-api/README.md

 This is a demo project to deploy a calculator API using AWS CDK v2 with Python.<br><br>
 The application is based on
 * AWS HTTP API serverless API Gateway for the API endpoints,
-* Two Lambda functions, onr for addition the second for substraciton.
+* Two Lambda functions, one for addition the second for substraciton.
 * Cognito for Authentication using OAuth2
 * Route 53 to create the DNS record for the API endpoints